GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 ### Requisites

 - Entry-level knowledge of Java is enough.
-Make sure you have Java Standard Edition installed.
+Make sure you have Java 8 or higher installed.
 The use of Maven as a build tool is recommended

 - Ensure you have enabled SCIM and test mode as shown [above](#protection-using-test-mode)

 - Add the SSL certificate of your Gluu server to the `cacerts` keystore of your local Java installation.
-There are lots of articles around the Web on how to import a certificate to the keystore.
-An utility called [Key Store Explorer](http://keystore-explorer.sourceforge.net) makes this task super easy.
-If you are using a self-signed certificate, you can find it at `/opt/gluu-server-<gluu-version>/etc/certs/httpd.crt`
+The [KeyStore Explorer](http://keystore-explorer.org/) utility makes this task super easy.
+If you are using a self-signed certificate, you can find it at `/opt/gluu-server/etc/certs/httpd.crt`

 - Online Java-docs for scim-client are available [here](https://ox.gluu.org/scim-javadocs/apidocs/index.html).
 You can generate java-docs locally too using Maven; just run `mvn javadoc:javadoc -pl scim-client`